CALL NOW

 People Also Ask

 Yes, fire escape gates are legal in New York City, but they must comply with strict fire codes.
 The NYC Fire Department (FDNY) requires that any gate installed on a fire escape must be approved and listed for that specific use, typically a "panic device" or "egress gate" that can be opened from the inside without a key or special knowledge.
 These gates are often used for security against intruders while still allowing emergency egress.
 For detailed guidance on similar safety hardware for commercial spaces, you can refer to our internal article titled Panic Bar Installation For Manhattan Retail Spaces: NYC Fire Code Edition.
-Always consult a licensed professional, such as ALO Locksmith Manhattan, to ensure your installation meets all local regulations and does not obstruct emergency access.
+Always consult a licensed professional, such as ALO Locksmith Services Manhattan NYC, to ensure your installation meets all local regulations and does not obstruct emergency access.

 For a window that provides access to a fire escape, a standard window gate is not appropriate.
 Fire safety codes strictly require a quick-release mechanism that can be opened from the inside without a key or special tool.
 This allows for emergency egress while still providing security.
 A common solution is a removable security gate or a fire escape gate that uses a pressure-mounted or lever-operated latch.
 It is critical to ensure the device is UL-listed for emergency escape.
-For professional guidance on compliant installations, ALO Locksmith Manhattan recommends reviewing our internal article How To Secure A Fire Escape Window for a detailed breakdown of secure, code-approved methods.
+For professional guidance on compliant installations, ALO Locksmith Services Manhattan NYC recommends reviewing our internal article How To Secure A Fire Escape Window for a detailed breakdown of secure, code-approved methods.